monopole/snt/buildAServer.md

-# Make a Single-Component App
+# Make a single component App

 > _Write a configurable HTTP server
 >  to run on the cluster._